Eckhardo/aws-nodejs-membership-api/README.md

 # aws-nodejs-membership-api
 An AWS serverless Nodejs-based REST API (Using  AWS API Gateway, Lambda and DynamoDB) for the adminstration of an Organization with annually repeating: events, members and memberships.

+Using Middy: This makes trhe size of the deployment artifact much much bigger, thus I decided to leave middy off.